mets/METS-primer/Chapter-3.md

 with the `<fptr>` element include ID and CONTENTIDS.
 Descriptions of all of the attributes associated with the `<fptr>` element appear in the table below.

-#### File pointer -- attributes:

-ID (*ID/O*): This attribute uniquely identifies the element within the METS document, and allows the element to be referenced unambiguously from another element or document via an IDREF or an XPTR.
-For more information on using ID attributes for internal and external linking see Chapter 4.

-FILEID (*IDREF/O*): An optional attribute that provides the XML ID identifying the `<file>` element that links to and/or contains the digital content represented by the `<fptr>` A `<fptr>` element should only have a FILEID attribute value if it does not have a child `<area>`, `<par>` or `<seq>` element.
-If it has a child element, then the responsibility for pointing to the relevant content falls to this child element or its descendants.

-CONTENTIDS (*URI/O*): Content IDs for the content represented by the `<fptr>` (equivalent to DIDL DII or Digital Item Identifier, a unique external ID).

 #### File pointer -- example